 Other barriers like not having paid sick days reduce access to care for many Durham community members, specifically individuals who earn lower incomes.
 Having paid sick leave means that workers are able to take time off from work to access health care services, accompany family members to appointments in addition to recover from illness and injuries.
 In the United States, 77% of all workers have access to paid sick leave but that number decreases along with incomes.
 More than half of workers, 55%, in the lowest 25% of incomes have paid sick days.
 Paid sick leave is available to less than 40% of workers who have the lowest 10% of income have paid sick leave.
 In North Carolina, employers are "not required to pay employees wage benefits such as vacation pay, sick leave, jury duty pay, and holiday pay" regardless of how many hours the worker puts-in each week.
-23
+As after Expansion in Durham/Chapel Hill has been calculated to be 8.9%, or 60,000 individuals.25 Forty-two percent of individuals remaining uninsured in Durham/ Chapel Hill are in families with at least one non US citizen member.
+This area will have North Carolina's second smallest decrease in uninsured rate.25

-Medicaid Expansion will provide health coverage to more than 600,000 adults, age 19-64, in North Carolina.4 While Expansion will increase access to health care, it is estimated that there will still be 700,000 adults in North Carolina without health insurance.24 The number of uninsured adults after Expansion in Durham/Chapel Hill has been calculated to be 8.9%, or 60,000 individuals.25
+Medicaid Expansion will provide health coverage to more than 600,000 adults, age 19-64, in North Carolina.4 While Expansion will increase access to health care, it is estimated that there will still be 700,000 adults in North Carolina without health insurance.24 The number of uninsured adults